benbahrenburg/LocalNotify/README.md

 </code></pre>

-<h3>cancelLocalNotification</h3>
-This method allows you to cancel a specific scheduled local notification using the userInfo dictionary.
-To do this we use the convention of providing an id within the userInfo dictionary upon notification creation.

-In the above scheduleLocalNotification example you see we use userInfo:{"id":1,"hello":"world"} when creating the notification.

-The method cancelLocalNotification returns an integer with the number of scheduled notifications canceled.
-Since you can schedule one or more notifications with the same userInfo.id property this will let you know how many where removed without having to re-run the activeScheduledNotifications method.

-The below sample shows how to cancel a local notification with the userInfo id property set to 1.
-After canceling we query the saved notifications to confirm the cancel was successful.

-<pre><code>

-	//We are going to remove all of the LocalNotifications scheduled with a userInfo id value of 1 var canceledCount = notify.cancelLocalNotification(1);
-	alert("You have canceled " + canceledCount + " notifications");
-	//Now query the scheduled notifications to make sure our local notification was canceled notify.activeScheduledNotifications(localNotificationCallback);

-</code></pre>

 <h3>cancelLocalNotificationByKey</h3>
 This method allows you to cancel a specific scheduled local notification using any key defined in the userInfo dictionary.